zygolife/Genomics_Workshop_2019/docs/UNIX_Basics/RunningJobs.md

 This uses the command `--array=1` or to specify a range with `--array=1-10`.
 These need not be continuous, so `--array=4,7,12-30` is all valid.

+# Requesting resources

+Either by command-line or encoded in the `#SBATCH` option in a script the user can request how much of a resources are needed.
+This includes memory, CPUs, runnning time.

+On all nodes there is also a local temporary disk space to enable fast writing of data that will be thrown away - often useful for certain kinds of indexing and in temporary files only needed for part of the analysis.
+This directory is `/scratch`.

 # A basic template